 To determine the safety and descriptive efficacy of dalbavancin for the treatment of acute bacterial skin and skin structure infections in children, aged birth to 17 years (inclusive), known or suspected to be caused by susceptible Gram-positive organisms, including methicillin-resistant strains of Staphylococcus aureus.

-- Male or female patients 3 months to 17 years (inclusive)
+- Male or female patients birth to 17 years (inclusive)

 - A clinical picture compatible with Acute Bacterial Skin and Skin Structure Infections (ABSSSI) suspected or confirmed to be caused by Gram-positive bacteria, including Methicillin-resistant Staphylococcus aureus (MRSA).

 - In addition to local signs of ABSSSI, the patient has at least one of the following:

 - Fever, defined as body temperature ≥ 38.4°C (101.2°F) taken orally, ≥ 38.7°C (101.6°F) tympanically, or ≥ 39°C (102.2°F) rectally (core temperature) OR

 - Leukocytosis (WBC > 10,000 mm3) or leukopenia (WBC < 2,000 mm3) or left shift of >10% band neutrophils

 - Infection either involving deeper soft tissue or requiring significant surgical intervention

 - Major cutaneous abscess characterized as a collection of pus within the dermis or

 deeper that is accompanied by erythema, edema and/or induration which i. requires

 surgical incision and drainage, and ii. is associated with cellulitis such that the